karthikeyakannaiah/test001/README.md

 # test001
 just for test
-this is my space b*tch
+random shit I throw here
+some useful some not
+but i am sentimental
+i don wanna lose them forever so i keep em